mondo-mob/generator-gae-node-nestjs/generators/app/templates/README.md

 There should only be one module per folder within your solution, and there should ideally not be any circular dependencies.

-To create a new module:
+To create a new module run the following from your root project directory:

+`yo @3wks/gae-node-nestjs:module tests`

+To create a module by hand:

 1. Create a new folder
 2. Create a new module file